EnriqueMoran/hanziapp/README.md

 ./backend/create_db.sh
 ```

-The service will be available at `http://localhost:5000`.
+The service will be available at `http://localhost:5000` and is protected by a
+simple token based authentication.
+Requests must include the `X-API-Token`
+header using the same value configured in `docker-compose.yml` via
+`API_TOKEN`.

 ## Android Build